-Check Connection.
+• Check connection.

-When this option is enabled, PL/SQL Developer checks every 60 seconds if your database connection is still alive.
-If your session is killed or the server is shutdown, PL/SQL Developer will automatically logoff.
+When this option is enabled, PL/SQL Developer checks every 60 seconds if the main session of your database connection is still alive.
+If the session is killed or the server is shutdown, PL/SQL Developer will automatically logoff.